xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 ### Hadoop uses replication to achieve fault tolerance.
 How is this achieved in Apache Spark?
 Data storage model in Apache Spark is based on RDDs.
 RDDs help achieve fault tolerance through lineage.
 RDD always has the information on how to build from other datasets.
 If any partition of a RDD is lost due to failure, lineage helps build only that particular lost partition.
 ### Why is Spark conf and spark context related to the program?
-### Detail about the SparkSession object in Spark 2.0?
 ### What is an RDD in spark?(Partially anwsred look in Chapter 3 Spark Data Analytics cook book)
 RDDs (Resilient Distributed Datasets) are basic abstraction in Apache Spark that represent the data coming into the system in object format.
 RDDs are used for in-memory computations on large clusters, in a fault tolerant manner.
 RDDs are read-only portioned, collection of records, that are –
 Immutable – RDDs cannot be altered.